sbsiamsb/Open-Source-Dictionary/readme.md

-# Open Source Dictonary 📙
+# Open Source Dictionary 📙

-Open Source Dictonary is a open source website which is a dictonary that will help you understand the terms of Open Source.
+Open Source Dictionary is a open source website which is a dicitonary that will help you understand the terms of Open Source.
 This project is created under Girlscript Winter of Contributing 2021.
 <br>

 <p align="center">